Hokome/rise-artifact/docs/Ideas.md

 - Power plant (generates energy over time)
 - Power duplicator (stores power, doubles it at the end of the round and gives it when broken)
 - Library (pay power to draw a card)
+- Knowledge keeper (store a card and use it on another turn)

 ## Status effect ideas